East Potrillo Mountains

-This is the desert.
-It is at least an hour of driving and hiking to get to the launch areas so it is a good idea to know the conditions before heading out.
-Here are the things to check if you want to successfully soar and get up in the E. Potrillo Mountains.
-The range can be flown in thermic conditions, according to your comfort and skill levels but most paragliding instructors do not recommend soaring desert mountain ranges when thermals are strong.
+It is at least an hour of driving and 20 minutes of hiking to get to the launch area from Interstate 10 exit 8 so it is a good idea to know the conditions before heading out.
+Here are the things to check if you want to have a better chance at soaring the E. Potrillo Mountains.
+The range can be flown in thermic conditions, according to your comfort and skill levels, but most paragliding instructors do not recommend soaring mountain ranges when thermals are strong.
+If you decide to thermal up, go out in front of the range, away from the ridge lift, to find a good thermal – there will always be plenty during most days.

-If you do not how to read a balloon sounding, the weather section of this site has instructions on how to read balloon soundings, among other things.
-Our sport is intolerant of pilots who do not take the time to study the weather carefully.
+If you need help reading a balloon sounding, the weather section of this site has instructions, among other things.
+Our sport requires pilots to study the weather carefully if they want to fly safely.

 This was one of the days when you drop everything and go flying.
-Buzz Nelson follows a cloud street after launching from Torrey Paso and first to do it in this region.
+Steve Crye follows a cloud street after launching from Torrey Paso and first to do it in this region.
 He is flying northwest from the E. Potrillo Mountains on his way to Mt.
 Riley (the mountain in the foreground).
-"No name" is just behind and Mt.
-Cox is to the left of the three sisters.
-Photo by Buzz.
+Mt.
+No-name is just behind and Mt.
+Cox is to the left.
+Photo by Steve.

 The East Potrillo Mountains – view looking southeast.
 Photo by Glenn Tupper.